Cost-Impact Analysis for Emission Reduction Projects

-The Cost Benefit Assessment of Mitigation Options in Rice Production (Rice-CBA) is a tool developed by UNIQUE Forestry and Land Use in conjunction with International Rice Research Institute.
+The Cost-Impact Analysis for Emission Reduction Projects (COMPARE) is a tool developed by UNIQUE Forestry and Land Use in conjunction with International Rice Research Institute.
 This tool is a Microsoft® Excel workbook with built-in formulas and functions that allow automatic calculation of Cost Benefit Analysis indicators and GHG emissions according to the user's defined inputs.

 This Excel Tool is designed to provide a Cost Benefit Assessment showing the economic and carbon impacts of different rice management practices at a regional level in Vietnam.
 The tool is designed to cater for different user types and allows full flexibility to adapt the tool for advanced users.
 It enables the user to estimate the benefits, costs and GHG savings in a "Business As Usual" (BAU) scenario (broadly reflecting the current mix of rice production methods) and a “Project” scenario (reflecting a desired mix of rice production methods).